turytsia/interview-coin-tracker/README.md

 ## About

-This project I got after the interview in [Easycon Solution](https://www.easycon.cz/)
+This project I got for the interview in [Easycon Solution](https://www.easycon.cz/)